davidpak/SmartNote/server/docs/INTERFACES.md

 #### Success

-If the request was successful, the server will respond with `200 OK` and a new JWT in the `Authorization` header of the response.
+If the request was successful, the server will respond with `200 OK` and the `Authorization` header will contain the new JWT.

 #### Failure